bearsunday/bearsunday.github.io/manuals/1.0/en/resource_param.md

 ## Basics

-Web runtime values such as HTTP requests and cookies that require ResourceObjects are passed directly to method arguments.
+Web runtime values such as HTTP requests and cookies that require ResourceObjects are passed directly to the method arguments.

 For requests from HTTP, the arguments of the `onGet` and `onPost` methods are passed `$_GET` and `$_POST`, respectively, depending on the variable name.
 For example, `$id` in the following is passed `$_GET['id']`.
 Arguments passed as strings when the input is HTTP will be casted to the specified type.